VaniaTominc/GA-Project-03/README.md

 #### ➡️ Components

-Once we understood which pages we would have on our front-end, we discussed who would do which React component.
+Once we understood which pages we would have on our frontend, we discussed who would do which React component.
 This does not mean everyone focused only on their component.
-Since we were in three, we have been aware that if we wanted to build as much as possible into the front-end, we would have to work in pairs or all of us together to maximize time as much as possible.
+Since we were in a group of three, we have been aware that if we wanted to build as much as possible into the frontend, we would have to work in pairs or all of us together to maximize time as much as possible.
 It happened several times when someone began to build a component that was then taken over by another team member, who then finished building it.

 I initially started building navbar, a God’s business profile page, and posting, editing, and deleting comments.
 Throughout the week, I have created our database.
 As we began to run out of time two days before the end, I decided to help Adrian with his components.
 As Adrian felt more comfortable with the styling, he took it upon himself to style his components, while I focused more on implementing the functions within those components.
 In this way, I also built most functions within the registration, login, and post, edit, delete Gods.
 If I encountered some problems, Richard gave me a hand, and we solved the problems together.